Sai-Chaithanya-Teja-Salkapuram/farmer-game/README.md

 # farmer-game
-# Farmer Harvest Game – Advanced Features (AREADME)
+# Farmer Harvest Game – Advanced Features

 This document summarizes the advanced features added to the game, explains how to run it, and identifies where **arrow functions**, **`this`**, and **`.bind`** were used.